sip3io/sip3-ansible/playbooks/trial/README.md

 # db.hosts.insert({"name" : "SoftSwitch", "sip": ["209.253.93.85", "10.10.0.1"]})
 ```

 Hosts described in Mongo will be automarically provisioned within SIP3.
-That will help you to correlate calls passing through B2BUA node which has 2 diffenrent network interfaces for incoming and outgoing traffic, like it's shown on the picture below:
+That will help you to correlate calls passing through a B2BUA node which has 2 diffenrent network interfaces for incoming and outgoing traffic, like it's shown on the picture below:
 ![Call Flow](img/call_flow.png)

 ## 6. Support